-From your previous note it sounds like you might want to be a metal sculptor; some do their work entirely with the torch, others weld and forge, some cast, others use machine tools... there are hundreds of different approaches.
+As a blacksmith, you'll want your metalworking vocabulary to be broad, you'll want to be able to weld and cut with the torch, forge, cast, use machine tools....
 My recommendation is to expose yourself to as many of the different ways of working metal as you can, be it through art school or trade school or adult education places like Prospect Hill Forge.
-It will also help immeasurably for you to learn drawing, both creative/expressive and technical, and I have found the study of calligraphy to be extremely helpful too.

 - Carl